grip-unina/DMimageDetection/README.md

 The annotations used to generate images with text to images models belong to the COCO Consortium and are licensed under a Creative Commons Attribution 4.0 License (https://cocodataset.org/#termsofuse).

+If you plan to use the dataset, please cite our work.

 ## Traning-set

 #### 1) ProGAN Traning-set